Please read the senior handbook cover-tocover to make sure you know all of the academic deadlines and requirements for graduation.

 Commencement Weekend Schedule

 Want to know what's going on during your final days at Whitman?
 Check out all of the events and activities taking place during Commencement weekend: May 22-25, 2014.
-You can also view details for last years Commencement and Baccalaureate programs.
+Events and activites will be updated as more information is made public, so please check back periodically to see what has been added.
+You are also welcome to view details of last years Commencement and Baccalaureate programs.

 Flowers and Leis